Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-From tariffs to taxes to cutting funding for CBC and abortion rights, around 200 people attended a meeting on April 10 in Port Elgin to hear from Huron-Bruce candidates.
+From tariffs to taxes to the future of CBC and abortion rights, about 200 people gathered to hear from Huron-Bruce candidates at a meeting on April 10 in Port Elgin.

 Apr 11, 2025 • Last updated Apr 15, 2025 • 6 minute read

-Huron Bruce candidates presented themselves and their views to about 200 voters at an all-candidates event on April 10 at The Plex in Port Elgin.
+Huron Bruce candidates presented themselves and their views to roughly 200 voters at an all-candidates meeting on April 10 at The Plex in Port Elgin.
 Photo by Derek Baldwin /Derek Baldwin

-A question regarding women’s rights led to a lively discussion during an otherwise civil all-candidates meeting featuring six Huron-Bruce federal election contenders on April 10, which drew roughly 200 attendees to The Plex in Port Elgin.
+A question regarding women’s rights led to a passionate debate during an otherwise civil all-candidates meeting featuring all six Huron-Bruce federal election contenders at an event that attracted around 200 attendees on April 10 at The Plex in Port Elgin.

 This has not loaded yet, but your article continues below.

-<p When asked about his stance on women's right to choose regarding her body and access to safe abortions, incumbent Ben Lobb stated simply: “The Conservative Party is not going to reopen the abortion debate and we’ll leave it at that.
+<p When asked if he supported a woman's right to make choices about her own body, including safe access to abortion, incumbent Ben Lobb stated his position clearly: “The Conservative Party is not going to reopen the abortion debate and we’ll leave it at that.
 I’ve been a supporter of pro-life my entire life, but the Conservative Party will never, and has never, reopened the abortion debate….”

-Liberal candidate James Rice responded with a straightforward “Yes.”
+Liberal candidate James Rice had a straightforward reply: “Yes.”

-NDP’s Melanie Burrett emphasized it’s about choice.
-“You are allowed to choose what you need to do with your own body, thank you very much.”
+NDP candidate Melanie Burrett emphasized choice: “You are allowed to choose what you need to do with your own body, thank you very much.”

-Independent Caesar Salad Pella mentioned that if he were elected prime minister, he would support pro-choice initiatives.
-He shared the painful experience his former wife faced when she had an abortion nearly four decades ago, saying it should always be a last resort.
+Independent Caesar Salad Pella mentioned that as prime minister he’d improve living conditions with pro-choice support.
+He reflected on the pain his former wife experienced when she had an abortion four decades ago and noted it should be considered a last resort.

 This has not loaded yet, but your article continues below.